 Parker Financial Advisors' investment philosophy is academically based, grounded in Modern Portfolio Theory and strongly influenced by diversification strategies developed by Nobel Prize-winning financial economists.
 It is centered on the following principles:

 Intense competition drives the market to equilibrium.
 As a result, securities prices are fair and reflect the best estimate of the company’s actual value.
 Efforts to identify undervalued stocks or markets are not consistently rewarded.
-For a more in-depth explanation, check out the video below:

 Risk and Return Are Related